 “film industry” + Canada

 If you want to access more resources, the Filmmaking Business Accelerator Guide is designed to help prospective and existing brewery owners gather information for their secondary market research.
 The guide is broken down into four main sections that cover how to start your research, industry information, competitive information and customer information (depending on your needs you can spend as much or as little time as necessary in each section).
 Also check out the related Video Production Accelerator Guide.

-If you find that you need more guidance before starting your secondary research, check out our Business Research Basics Guide, it will help you focus on what types of information you will need to gather and why it is important.
+If you find that you need more guidance before starting your secondary research, check out our Intro to Business Research Guide, it will help you focus on what types of information you will need to gather and why it is important.